 One such example can be seen at CanYa, a cryptocurrency-based autonomous marketplace for peer-to-peer services.
 The benefit of such a platform and service is that there is a single bridge between currencies.
 It also removes the middleman transaction cost from the equation and protects the user from currency volatility by using hedged escrow contracts.

-With over a $2 trillion global market in play across more than 200 million users, this is likely only the beginning for not only acquisitions in this space but also for the implementation of cryptocurrencies.
+With over a $2 trillion global market in play across more than 200 million users, this is likely only the beginning for acquisitions in this space and the implementation of cryptocurrencies.

 Meeting consumers’ needs and changing the way hiring takes place

-At the end of the day, these online marketplaces are going to change not only the way businesses grow and scale their organization in size but also how everyday working people hire professionals and pay them.
+At the end of the day, these online marketplaces will change not only how businesses grow and scale their organization in size but also how everyday working people hire professionals and pay them.